Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 ![Weather-Express](assets/partners/azure/Weather-Express-success.gif)

+Negative
-> Use Dynatrace to explore "Applications", "Transactions and Service", "PurePaths" etc.
+: Use Dynatrace to explore "Applications", "Transactions and Service", "PurePaths" etc. Can you tell how Weather Express and Weather Service are related?

->
+Negative
-> Can you tell how Weather Express and Weather Service are related?
-Who calls who, and how is it called?
+: Who calls who, and how is it called?
 Did you have to do complex configuration steps to reach this level of visibility?

->
+Negative
-> What can you tell about the data collected and how do you think it will help various teams like CloudOps, App Dev teams, Business teams etc.?
+:What can you tell about the data collected and how do you think it will help various teams like CloudOps, App Dev teams, Business teams etc.?

 Positive
-: Screen shot the entire Service Flow starting from User, and some comments on the above question and send it to mailto: jason.nai@dynatrace.com.
+: Screen shot the entire Service Flow starting from User, and some comments on the above question and send it to [jason.nai@dynatrace.com](mailto: jason.nai@dynatrace.com).
 A surprise awaits you!

 <!-- ------------------------ -->
 ## Function setup